mrilikecoding/clawmarks/README.md

 ## Example Usage

-In a Claude Code conversation:
+In a conversation with your LLM agent:

 > "Let's explore two approaches to refactoring the auth system.
-Can you create a thread and mark the key decision points?"
+Can you create a trail and mark the key decision points?"

-Claude will:
+The agent will:
-1. Create a thread called "Auth Refactor Options"
+1. Create a trail called "Auth Refactor Options"
-2. Add marks at relevant code locations
+2. Add clawmarks at relevant code locations
-3. Link related marks together
+3. Link related clawmarks together
-4. Tag marks with relevant concerns
+4. Tag clawmarks with relevant concerns

-You can then browse these marks in your editor to revisit the conversation's journey through your code.
+You can then browse these clawmarks in your editor to revisit the exploration's journey through your code.

 ## License